nhselect/step1-training/content/user-guide/learner/06-confirmation/managing-your-supervisors/index.md

 > Your supervisor will not receive a notification informing them of this change
 >
-> You will not be able to remove the Supervisor that originally enrolled you on the proficiencies (they will need to do this).
+> You will not be able to remove the Supervisor that originally Holding word for now you on the proficiencies (they will need to do this).

 ![](/img/l_self-assess-proficiencies_manage-supervisors_6.png)